emberjs/rfcs/0278-template-only-components.md

 the flag.
 Applications will enable the flag by installing this addon.
 This will allow for more flexibility in changing the flag's implementation (the location, naming, value, or even the existence of it) in the future.
-From the user's perspective, it is the _addon_ that provides thisfunctionality.
+From the user's perspective, it is the _addon_ that provides this functionality.
 The flag is simply an internal implementation detail.

 We have done this before in other cases (such as the legacy view addon during